 The tanks can handle pressures up to 17 bar.
 Since they’re so sturdy, you don’t need refrigeration systems out at sea.

-Each tank stands alone as its own structure.
-Builders usually go with steel that resists the chemicals inside—makes sense, right?
+Each tank stands alone as its structure.
+Builders usually go with steel that resists the chemicals inside.
+This material choice ensures corrosion resistance and chemical compatibility.

 Key Features: